laravel-ready/ultimate-support/README.md

 ```

 > **Warning** `getPublicIp` is uses [ipify.org](https://api.ipify.org/?format=json) service and caching results for 1 day.

-> **Note** In laravel native way you can use `Request::ip()` method but this method is cover all cases.
+> **Note** In laravel native way you can use `Request::ip()` method but this method is not cover all cases.
 For example cloudflare, nginx, etc. Also see this stackoverflow [question](https://stackoverflow.com/q/13646690/6940144).

 [badge_downloads]:      https://img.shields.io/packagist/dt/laravel-ready/ultimate-support.svg?style=flat-square